-Exposure to ALAN disrupts natural light intensity, timing and its color characteristics (87).
-It increases total light intensity relative to natural levels and shifts the spectrum of ambient light away from its natural condition and toward shorter wavelengths to which many nocturnal species are especially sensitive (88, 89).
-Poorly timed light exposure interrupts various biological activities in plants and animals (90).
+posure interrupts various biological activities in plants and animals (136).
 These activities rely on the daily and seasonal rhythms of exposure to light in the environment.
-Examples include finding food (91-93); the time at which certain animals first emerge from their hiding places (94, 95); plant and animal reproduction (66, 96-98); and animal migration (99) and communication (100, 101).
-All these effects can make it difficult for organisms to survive and reproduce; it may even influence how species evolve (102, 103).
-This adds to other environmental pressures many species face like habitat loss and climate change (104-106).
+Examples include finding food (137-140); the time at which certain animals first emerge from their hiding places (141, 142); plant and animal reproduction (109, 143-145); sequencing of seasonal events in plants (146); and animal migration (147, 148) and communication (149-151).
+All these effects can make it difficult for organisms to survive and reproduce (152); it may even influence how species evolve (153, 154).
+This adds to other environmental pressures many species face like habitat loss and climate change (155-157).

-Artificial light exposure seems to weaken the immune systems of some organisms (107-109).
-Parents may pass that weakness to their offspring (110, 111).
-Light at night exposure may thus leave some species more vulnerable to both predators and parasites (112, 113).
-Researchers also find that light exposure often occurs alongside noise caused by human activity (114).
-The combination of artificial light and acoustic noise can further harm some species (115, 116).
+Artificial light exposure seems to weaken the immune systems of some organisms (158-160) and can make them less tolerant to environmental stress (161).
+Parents may pass that weakness to their offspring (162, 163).
+ALAN exposure may thus leave some species more vulnerable to both predators (164, 165) and parasites (166, 167).
+Researchers also find that light exposure often occurs alongside noise caused by human activity (168).
+The combination of artificial light and acoustic noise can further harm some species (169, 170).